oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-ietf-oauth-client-id-metadata-document.md

 The idea of using URIs as the `client_id` in OAuth based authorization requests is not new, and has previously been specified in varying ways by [IndieAuth], [Solid-OIDC], and [OpenID.Federation].
 This specification is largely inspired by the work of Aaron Coburn, elf Pavlik, and Dmitri Zagidulin in their [Solid-OIDC] specification which defined dereferenceable Client Identifier Documents.

-The authors would like to thank the following people for their contributions and reviews of this specification: Dick Hardt, Matthieu Sieben, Filip Skokan.
+The authors would like to thank the following people for their contributions and reviews of this specification: Brian Campbell, Dick Hardt, Leif Johansson, Pieter Kasselman, Bryan Newbold, Matthieu Sieben, and Filip Skokan.

 # Document History
 {:numbered="false"}

 (This appendix to be deleted by the RFC editor in the final specification.)

--03

-* Prohibit all forms of symmetric client authentication, not just client secret
-* Added recommendations for development when clients are not on the web
-* Added reference to HTTP Caching RFC9111
-* Added security considerations around domain trust and changes in client keys
-* Updated references

--02

-* Added security consideration around displaying logos to end users
-* Changed query string parameters in Client ID Metadata Document URLs to "SHOULD NOT", since this encourages bad security practices (e.g., minting documents based on query string parameters)
-* Added prohibition on the `client_secret_expires_at` property, as it is not relevant for Client ID Metadata Documents.
-* Added security consideration for development use-cases.

--01

-* Added recommendation of max metadata document size
-* Changed metadata property reference to IANA registry instead of Dynamic Client Registration

 -00